 A. Summer programs at The DoSeum serve as a “charging station” to power up kids’ minds and support the important work of schools and community organizations.
 Our exhibits and programs promote joyful learning, invite discovery, spark interest, and develop positive attitudes towards learning.

-OUR MISSION: Through joyful learning and discovery, The DoSeum Experience grows curious minds, connects families, and transforms communities.
+OUR MISSION: Through joyful learning and discovery, The DoSeum grows minds, connects families, and transforms communities.

-OUR VISION: As a premier informal educational resource, we cultivate curious, innovative learners capable of mastering the opportunities of tomorrow.
+OUR VISION: As a premier educational resource, we develop innovative thinkers capable of meeting the challenges of the 21st century.

 Q. What are The DoSeum’s camp goals?

 A. The goals of our summer programs are to promote joyful learning as it relates to content (STEM, Arts, Literacy) and social-emotional development.
 Through positive learning experience, we hope to spark new interests and skills and positive attitudes for our learners.

 Q: Who are the educators and staff of The DoSeum’s camps?

-A. The DoSeum education team consists of highly qualified and trained program educators.
-These educators work closely with our Director of Gallery Programs to design and facilitate experiences that are engaging, unique, developmentally appropriate and fun for the campers.
+A: The DoSeum education team consists of highly qualified and trained program educators.
+These educators work closely with our Director of Gallery Programs and other colleagues to design and facilitate experiences that are engaging, unique, developmentally appropriate and fun for the campers.
 At least two team members will always be actively present during the camp and aftercare.
-Our camp ratios are 1:8 for kids 5-11 years and 1:6 for kids 3-4 years and will be maintained in camp and aftercare.
+Our minimum instructor:camper ratios are 1:8 for kids 5-11 years and 1:6 for kids 3-4 years and will be maintained in camp and aftercare.